AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-error-matrix-report.md

 ---
-title: "Reports: Whoops error when viewing matrix report"
+title: 'Reports: Whoops error when viewing matrix report'
-description: "When a user views a matrix report, they see the Whoops error."
+description: When a user views a matrix report, they see the Whoops error.
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: 6247c96c-7fe5-4fea-94f8-7081f9c96539
 ---
 # Reports: "[!UICONTROL Whoops]" error when viewing matrix report

 >[!NOTE]